johan-akerman/Greet/README.md

 <img src="src/images/readme/landingpage.png" alt="1"
 	title="homepage" width="800" /> <br /><br/>

+## 📖 Story behind the project
+After realizing that hiring is a difficult, time consuming and expensive task for startups I launched Greet, a marketplace where you get paid to refer your friends to tech jobs.
+By using Greet, companies can spend less time (and money) on recruitment by getting high quality candidates referred to their open positions.
+6 companies joined and posted 28 jobs with a total referral bounty of 570 000 SEK.

-## Technologies used
+## ⚙️ Technologies used

 The frontend is built with React and styled with Tailwind CSS.
 Firebase is used as a database and to handle authentication.
 <br />

-## Sitemap
+## 🗺️ Sitemap
+Greet is my biggest project so far.
+There are a lot of various pages and functionality which can be seen in the sitemap below.
 There are three possible types of users on the site who get access to various content: users who are not logged in (orange), greeters (green) and companies (yellow).

 <img src="src/images/readme/sitemap.png" alt="1"
 	title="sitemap" width="800" /> <br /><br/>

-## Product overview screenshots
+## 📸 Screenshots

 ### 1. Homepage
 <img src="src/images/readme/landingpage.gif" alt="1"